LuciaMercaldi/emma-frontend/README.md

 # FRONTEND of the EMMA Mobility Management Platform

 # Project Description
-EMMA is a Electronic Mobility Management Application, developed by 5T, the Transport Authority of Turin, Italy.
-It helps the Mobility Managers to develop and manage the Sustainable Mobility Plans of the companies and the schools.
+EMMA is a web-based application designed and developed by 5T on behalf of Regione Piemonte: it helps the Mobility Manager to draw up the â€œSustainable Mobility Planâ€ which aims to reduce the negative impacts of commuting trips.
 It is a web application, composed by a backend (this repository - written in PHP using the CakePHP frameworkd) and a frontend (EMMA-Vue, written in Vue.js 2.0).
 The backend is a REST API, which provides all the necessary functions to run the application.
 The frontend is a Single Page Application, which consumes the REST API.